rentorm/3commas-api-node/README.md

 ### Using in your project

-add module import to your script and provide API credentials
+add module to your script and provide API credentials

 ```js
 const threeCommasAPI = require('3commas-api-node')